Travelling to Sheldon

 Their telephone number is 01392 666666. :

 Christow Cars.
 This is our lovely local firm.
 We only recommend them for return journeys back into Exeter - book on our phone at Reception while you're at Sheldon.
 The firm have just installed screens between the drivers seat and the rear passenger seats, as with a black cab, for added protection.
+We suggest you sit in the back as the driver does not wear a mask.

 (If you do want to contact them for your outward journey they are on 01647 252227, but make sure they take down your name and your mobile number, always confirm your booking by email to email@example.com and remind them on your day of travel)